FLOSSBoxIN/FeedMe/patches.md

     - star: starred articles.
   - Filter menu to choose scope(`today`, `this week`, `this month`, `whole`), default is `today`.
 - [new]Support Chrome custom tabs.
+- [optimize]Improve layout.
+Remove `summary` layout.
+Now when you select `list` layout, you can set show thumbnail/summary or not.
 - [optimize]Now you can change TTS, but need restart app.
 - [optimize]Change mark read time:
   - Before: enter article and mark it read.
 Now: leave article and mark it read.